junxit/us-congress-bills-116/metadata.md

 - 2019-05-23 — Committee on Foreign Relations.
 Reported by Senator Risch without amendment and with an amended preamble.
 Without written report.
 - 2019-05-23 — Committee on Foreign Relations.
 Reported by Senator Risch without amendment and with an amended preamble.
 Without written report.
 - 2019-05-23 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 98.
+- 2019-06-04 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment and an amended preamble by Unanimous Consent.(consideration: CR S3199-3200; text: CR S3199-3200)
+- 2019-06-04 — Resolution agreed to in Senate without amendment and an amended preamble by Unanimous Consent. (consideration: CR S3199-3200; text: CR S3199-3200)